 - Future regulation.
 Cryptocurrency issuance and trading is currently not well regulated, and additional oversight and regulation in the future is likely.
 U.S. Treasury Secretary Janet Yellen may be poised to curtail the use of cryptocurrencies.
 In her confirmation hearing on Jan.
 19, Yellen noted her concern over cryptocurrencies being used “for illicit financing.”
 Both the Trump and Biden administrations have proposed regulations.

 - Fraud and cybercrime.
-These already have occurred.
+These have already occurred.
 Given concerns above, cryptocurrencies could come under scrutiny from the Financial Crimes Enforcement Network (FinCEN), for noncompliance with the Bank Secrecy Act (BSA) and anti-money laundering requirements.
-Bitcoin exchanges have been subject to computer outages caused by excessive demand, and because the ledgers are held on the internet, a large-scale cyberattack could limit access in an emergency—something less likely to happen with cash or gold.
+Bitcoin exchanges have also been subject to computer outages caused by excessive demand, and because the ledgers are held on the internet, a large-scale cyberattack could limit access in an emergency—something less likely to happen with cash or gold.

 Schwab continues to monitor cryptocurrencies as regulations and technology evolve.
 While some traders may make money on the change in price of Bitcoin or other cryptocurrencies, we suggest that most investors treat them as a speculative asset class primarily for trading with money outside a traditional long-term portfolio.